-Most stage I-II thyroid cancers are confined to the thyroid, but many include multiple sites of cancer within the thyroid.
+Stage I-II thyroid cancers are confined to the thyroid, but many include multiple sites of cancer within the thyroid.
 Thyroid cancer that has spread to nearby lymph nodes is still considered to be in stage I-II when the patient is younger than 45 years of age as the presence of cancer in the lymph nodes does not worsen the prognosis for these younger patients.

-The following is a general overview of treatment for stage I-II thyroid cancer, which may consist of surgery with or without radiation therapy.
+Early stage thyroid cancer is very treatable, and most patients are cured.
+Treatment of stage I-II thyroid cancer typically consists of surgery with or without radiation therapy.
 Combining two treatment techniques has become an important approach for increasing a patient’s chance of cure and prolonging survival.

 Surgical treatment of thyroid cancer may consist of removing all or part of the thyroid.
 Surgery to remove the entire thyroid is called a total thyroidectomy.
 Partial removal of the thyroid is called a lobectomy.
 The choice of procedure depends on age of the patient and the size of the cancer.
 Patients treated with these two procedures appear to experience similar durations of survival, but different rates of surgical complications and varying risk for a recurrence of their cancer in the thyroid area.